Jessop & Company

 Jessop & Company Limited was an Indian Government owned engineering company based at Dum Dum, Kolkata, India.
-It was sold by Government of India to Ruia Group when Atal Bihari Vajpayee and Bharatiya Janta Party was in power.
+It was sold by Government of India to Ruia Group during the Premiership of Atal Bihari Vajpayee.
 It is part of the Ruia Group of companies, which also owns prominent rubber & tyre companies like Dunlop India and Falcon Tyres.

 It was declared as sick and liquidated in 2013 citing fall in productivity and Jessop trade unions had denied accepting productivity-linked wage or halving the number of workers in the factory offered by the Ruia group management to keep the company going.